ttoocs/uofc-scraper/README.md

 -No idea how to get it out of intellij.

--Doesn't save the schedules, doesn't parse all possible data.
+-Doesn't save the schedules, doesn't parse all possible data (Prereq)

 Haaave fun!